ziotom78/lezioni-astronomia/tomasi-astro2-lezione-02.md

 <center>![](images/m45.jpg){height=500px}</center>

-Nel Toro. $N \sim 500$, età $10^8$ yr, $R \sim 8$ ly, $D \sim 440$ ly.
+In Taurus. $N \sim 500$, age $10^8$ yr, $R \sim 8$ ly, $D \sim 440$ ly.

-# Popolazione di ammassi aperti
+# Open cluster population

--   A tutt'oggi sono stati censiti circa 1 100 ammassi aperti
+-   To date, approximately 1,100 open clusters have been cataloged.
--   Nel disco galattico ne sono presenti probabilmente di più: a distanze maggiori è difficile fare un censimento a causa della polvere del disco galattico.
+-   More are likely present in the galactic disk: at greater distances, it is difficult to conduct a census due to dust in the galactic disk.
--   Gli ammassi aperti formano quindi una popolazione molto più numerosa di quella degli ammassi globulari.
+-   Open clusters, therefore, form a much larger population than globular clusters.

-# Diagramma HR di ammassi aperti
+# HR diagram for OCs

 <center>![](images/m67_and_ngc188_diagrams.png)</center>

-# Isocrone
+# Isochrones

 <center>![](images/hr-isochrones.png)</center>